bahelms/blogger/README.md

 Currently working on
 ----
-* Blog Articles - Show articles,
+* Blog Articles
+  * Improve Archives access on profile page
-                  make interface for creating and updating,
+  * Make interface for creating and updating
-                  add edit/delete links to show pages only for correct user, put "new post" link on top right of navbar
+  * Add edit/delete links to show pages only for correct user
+  * Put "new post" link on top right of navbar
-* Try bio stats in bootstrap span instead of wrapper

 Things to Add
 ----